 What are the benefits of Bilingual Education?

-Bilingual education teachers generally transition students from the bilingual classroom to the English mainstream classroom over a period of 1-6 years.
-This can be beneficial because it allows the students to continue their own academic advancement while learning the dominant language.
+Bilingual education teachers generally transition students from the bilingual classroom to the English mainstream classroom for 1-6 years.
+This can be beneficial because it allows the students to continue their academic advancement while learning the dominant language.
 In contrast, students who must learn a language and other academic subjects in that language often fall behind.

 Related Articles :